KhaledAhmedMohamed/WPF-Hotel-Management-System/README.md

 # WPF-Hotel-Management-System
 Hotel management system using WPF to manage all the reservations and the kitchen for food ordering

+-#Sorry for the inconvenience.
+But this solution has 2 folders.
+   1-Hotel Reservation (WPF)
+	   -This contain the (sln) for the solution

+   2-Hotel Management (WPF)
+	   -This has all the project files (xaml, C#)

 #[Features - FrontEnd]:
 * Seperate Login for both kitchen & reservation table
 * Add/edit/update/delete an entry